Open-Agriculture/AgIsoVirtualTerminal/README.md

 # AgIsoVirtualTerminal

-This project is a free, but experimental ISO11783-6 (ISOBUS) virtual terminal server GUI meant for agricultural and forestry equipment.
+This project is a free, but experimental ISO11783-6 (ISOBUS) virtual terminal server GUI meant for agricultural and forestry equipment meant to serve as the reference/example implementation of the AgIsoStack++ VT server interface.

 The project is written in C++ and is based on AgIsoStack++ and the JUCE GUI framework.